COMPANY INFO, PRODUCTS & SERVICES

 - Guest speaker or instructor for the Illinois, Michigan, and Ohio Tactical Officers Associations, Snipercraft’s - Sniperweek Seminar, the Northeast Sniper Summit, Trexpo, and the NPRC.

 - Creator, or co-creator, of all CMI’s law enforcement schools & standards.

 - Creator of all the NPRC’s courses of fire.

 - Advisory Board Member for the American Sniper Association (ASA).

-- Contributing author on the use of deadly force in the ASA’s “Ultimate Training Manual for Police Snipers.”
+- Contributing author on the use of deadly force in the American Sniper Association’s book on Police Sniper Training and Operations, “The Ultimate Training Manual for Police Snipers.”

 - Author of several LE industry articles on SWAT, sniping, and leadership.